 5 Steps to Move On and Let Go of a Past Relationship

 Moving on… it takes time.
 And yet it isn't simply a matter of time.
 It's a matter of coming to terms with the person and the relationship you shared.
 It's about no longer living in the mental prison of the coulda shoulda wouldas and memories of the past.
-It's about integrating the past experience into your self-identity, without forcing it to do so, so that you can welcome newer and richer experiences into your life.
+It’s about slowly finding a way to carry the experience without remaining emotionally trapped inside it, so that you can welcome newer and richer experiences into your life.

 Here are 5 steps to help yourself move on and let go with gentleness and without force.